 What I love about the film are its simpler details.
 Take the bright comic-book characters straight out of an adventure magazine: the double-crossing “triple agent” Mac played by Ray Winstone, complete with devilish Errol Flynn mustache; Blanchett’s flawless portrayal as a rigid, domineering villainess whose hands emasculate even Indy when placed on his knee during his interrogation; Allen’s delightful reprisal as Marion, her head cocked with a grin and fists charmingly at her hips; John Hurt’s off-his-rocker archeologist.
 And then, there are the action sequences.
 The most thrilling of them occurs mid-film, where Marion crashes a vehicle into a hill of flesh-eating ants.
 Everyone runs as these critters chitter along, swarming over poor Russian saps with bad enough luck to trip and fall.
 As Indy engages a goon in fisticuffs, Spalko climbs off the ground away from the ants, but the hungry things stack onto one another to almost reach her.
 All the while, we’re squirming and shouting eeek for the villain of all people!
 But Kingdom of the Crystal Skull is never better than that first scene, when the Russians pull Indy out of a trunk and push him to the ground.
 Spielberg shoots his silhouette against a car.
 We see that iconic image appear as Indy collects himself and secures his fedora.
 Yes, this is great filmmaking.

-So many moments in this film make me want to holler out, “You still got it!” to everyone involved, especially Harrison Ford, who 19 years later still encapsulates what it means to be an adventure hero.
-Conversely, only two or three significant moments feel out of place in the entire film, and they’re fleeting incongruities of dodgy CGI, in all amounting to about a minute of screentime in an over two-hour spectacle of blissful Atomic Age nostalgia, humor, and adventure.
-From Elvis on the soundtrack to Spielberg’s wonderful staging of action sequences, Indiana Jones and the Kingdom of the Crystal Skull holds a deserving place amid its predecessors in the franchise, which, categorically speaking, could be ordered from best-to-worst in the order they were made.
+So many moments in this film make me want to holler out, “You still got it!” to everyone involved, especially Harrison Ford, who, 19 years later, still encapsulates what it means to be an adventure hero.
+Conversely, only two or three significant moments feel out of place in the entire film, and they’re fleeting incongruities of dodgy CGI, all amounting to about a minute of screentime in an over-two-hour spectacle of blissful Atomic Age nostalgia, humor, and adventure.
+From Elvis on the soundtrack to Spielberg’s wonderful staging of action sequences, Indiana Jones and the Kingdom of the Crystal Skull holds a deserving place amid its predecessors in the franchise, which, categorically speaking, could be ordered from best to worst in the order they were made.
 Then again, there is no “worst” here, not really.
 Each picture is great, while this fourth entry is simply the least great.
 This does not make it a bad film.
-Its greatness is lessened only when compared to three films that epitomize the adventure genre, when stacked against the inconsolable expectations of fans wanting a film shot in 1981 instead of 2008.
+Its greatness is lessened only when compared to three films that epitomize the adventure genre, and moreover, stacked against the inconsolable expectations of fans wanting a film shot in 1981 instead of 2008.